 need to take your medical history and make an

 assessment.
-For that reason, I charge £40 for the first
+For that reason, I charge £40 for each

-give you an estimate of how many sessions you may
+an estimate of how many sessions you may need –

-need – normally it’s just one or two, but if you don’t do
+normally it’s just one or two, but if you don’t do the

 the working day if that’s more convenient, and often on